Anomalous Dynamical Screening of Relativistic Plasma in a Magnetic Field: Collective modes of relativistic collisionless plasma

 and

 where we defined

 Multiplying Eq.~(\ref{eq:Boltzmann_collisionless}) by $\sqrt{G}$ and using Eqs.~(\ref{eq:EoM_x}) and (\ref{eq:EoM_p}), we can reproduce the chiral anomaly

 where we used $\bs{\nabla}_{p}\cdot\bs{\Omega}_{\lambda}=2\pi\lambda\delta(\bs{p})$.
 At low temperatures, antifermion contributions are suppressed, and we have $f_{\lambda}(\bs{p}=0)=1$ \cite{Son:2012zy}.
-Conversely, at high temperatures, antifermions need to be included to reproduce the chiral anomaly \cite{Manuel:2013zaa}.
+Conversely, at high temperatures, antifermions must be included in order to correctly reproduce the chiral anomaly \cite{Manuel:2013zaa}.
 This fact is also examined using the Wigner function \cite{Gao:2019zhk}.